korinakuma/korinakuma.github.io/plan.md

 Maybe a cutesy image of a room, and the items lead to different things?
 Like old school flash games!!!
 Clicking on the computer leads to the blog; Clicking the stereo leads to my music, etc?

+## Piped Dreams
+Triple entendre, piped as in high, piped as in whipped cream, and piped as in pipe dream.
+This would be grand projects that I would love to do, but need a lot more experience to tackle.
+Example: Creating a controller for PJSK and Groove Coaster on the computer, a full wardrobe of self made clothes, etc;

 ## Blog Page
 A very simple blog page, probably cutesy, with simply laid out article boxes in a nice calming color.